Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Introduction

 A distinctive feature of these objects is that they have an extra notion of \emph{infinite sum} that is useful in applications, for example it allows for a natural interpretation of power series at infinitesimal elements (cf \cite{neumann1949ordered}).

-Subfields of $\bK \Lhp \fM \Rhp$ are usually referred to as \emph{fields of generalized series} and can inherit the extra \emph{summability structure} of the ambient $\bK \Lhp \fM \Rhp$.
+Subrings of $\bK \Lhp \fM \Rhp$ are usually referred to as \emph{rings of generalized series} and can inherit the extra \emph{summability structure} of the ambient $\bK \Lhp \fM \Rhp$.

+When $\bK$ is an ordered field and $\fM$ is a totally ordered group, $\bK\Lhp \fM \Rhp$ is a field, called a Hahn field and is itself naturally ordered stipulating that a series is positive if its leading coefficient is positive.

-Fields of generalized series played an important role in the study of o-minimal fields (see for example \cite{Ressayre1993Integer}, \cite{van1994elementary} or, more recently, \cite{rolin2024transasymptotic}).
+Fields of generalized series played an important role in the study of o-minimal fields (i.e.\ o-minimal expansions of ordered fields), see for example \cite{Ressayre1993Integer}, \cite{dries1994elementary} or, more recently, \cite{rolin2024transasymptotic}.

-The study of their relation with o-minimal fields follows several line of investigation.
-The ones that will be addressed in this paper can be broadly synthesized in the following two loose questions: \begin{itemize} \item[Q1] let $\bK$ be an o-minimal field, and $\bE \subseteq \bK \Lhp \fM \Rhp$ some field of generalized series containing $\bK$, when does $\bE$ admit an expansion to an elementary extension of $\bK$? \item[Q2] let $\bK$ be an o-minimal structure, and let $\bE \subseteq \bK \Lhp \fM \Rhp$ be given a structure of elementary extension of $\bK$, what elementary extensions of $\bK$ admit \emph{truncation closed} elementary embeddings into $\bE$? \end{itemize}
+The study of their relation with o-minimal fields follows several lines of investigation.
+The ones that will be addressed in this paper can be broadly synthesized in the following two loose questions: \begin{enumerate}[label=(Q\arabic*), ref=(Q\arabic*)] \item Let $\bK$ be an o-minimal field, and $\bE \subseteq \bK \Lhp \fM \Rhp$ some field of generalized series containing $\bK$, when does $\bE$ admit an expansion to an elementary extension of $\bK$? \item Let $\bK$ be an o-minimal structure, and let $\bE \subseteq \bK \Lhp \fM \Rhp$ be given a structure of elementary extension of $\bK$, what elementary extensions of $\bK$ admit \emph{truncation closed} elementary embeddings into $\bE$? \end{enumerate}

 By a truncation of $f \in \bK \Lhp \fM \Rhp$ we mean an element of the form $f|\fm:= \sum_{\fn>\fm} k_\fn \fn$ and \emph{truncation closed} means closed under taking truncations of the elements.